MarkusXpertek/PipleneDemo/README.md

 # PipleneDemo
-Demonstrate CDCI used for Project Theseus and Project Thornet
+This Repository demonstrate the CDCI used for Project Theseus and Project Thornet